alirezafarashah/alirezafarashah.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: You can visit my <a href="https://github.com/alirezafarashah">Github</a> page to view all the repositories that I have created or contributed to.
+description: You can visit my <a href="https://github.com/alirezafarashah" style="color: blue">Github</a> page to view all the repositories that I have created or contributed to.
 nav: true
 nav_order: 3
 ---